xt0fer/SolnZipRISC1/README.md

 We have also provide a very stupid, simple "assembler" which can translate ZipRISC1 Assembly (.zas file) code file (UTF-8 text) (and human readable-ish) into the ZipRISC1 executable format (.zex) (which is a UTF-* text file the simulator's loader can load into the the processor's memory.)

 The assembly file is a program file which tries to do some kind of simple task.
 Each line is one of four possible layouts, and if you mess up the layout, well, you get a very simple error message.
-The assembler quits as soon as it finds an error, or runsuntil the input runs out, and then drops the output file.
+The assembler quits as soon as it finds an error, or runs until the input runs out, and then drops the output file.
 You then start the simulator on the output of the assembler and see what happens.
 You may get some output, an error, or maybe even a Panic.
 Panics are bad.
-Panics mean someting is very wrong with something you're trying to do.
+Panics mean something is very wrong with something you're trying to do.

 ### To RECAP

-- registers: 16 32-bit named x0 to xF (PC is xF, IR is xE) (x0 is ALWAYS zero)
+- 16 registers: 32-bits wide named x0 to xF (PC is xF, IR is xE) (x0 is ALWAYS zero)
   - numbered 0 to 15
 - memory: 0x0000 - 0xFFFF (16K words!! (or 64Kbytes))
 - I/O: input/output (special registers)
-- instruction: 4 bytes, 0, 1, 2, 3
+- instruction: 4 bytes, numbered 0, 1, 2, 3
   - opcode, operand1, operand2, operand3
+- some instruction take one or two operands, some take three.

 ## ZipRISC1 Instructions